Technigo/project-guess-who/README.md

 ## The problem

 My main issue this week was that one of the categories in my game was a boolean (the category "other" could only be beard och no beard) and i wasn't sure how to filter out the characters based on a boolean value.
-But after som help from slack, asking ChatGTP for examples and poking around the code I eventually figured it out!
+But after som help from Stack, asking ChatGTP for examples and poking around the code I eventually figured it out!

 JavaScript is still quite confusing but i feel like im getting a better hang of it every week!